 - Bachelor of Science (Computer Science)

 Again, we reiterate that the list is by no means exhaustive.
-If you have a course that you’d like to recommend, do drop us a comment so the Digital Senior team can add it in!Ever want to ask a Senior everything about his/her experience?
+If you have a course that you’d like to recommend, do drop us a comment so the Digital Senior team can add it in![Note for Readers] Are you looking for a degree programme that matches your aspirations?
 Here's your chance to talk to a senior in person.
-On 19Jan at the highly-touted Future Academy, you will be brought around by a senior.
+On 6 Apr at the highly-touted Future Academy, you will be brought around by a senior.
 Registration is free!
 Check it out now to ask questions and engage in discussion!